ec0629/node-recipes/README.md

 4. npm start
 ---

-## Recipe 7: Use case for process.nextTick
+## Recipe 7: use case for process.nextTick
 Advanced Node.js, Samer Buna, Pluralsight, (February 16, 2017)
 - the first version of fileSize mixes both async and sync operations
 - Node.js best practices dictate that functions should be fully synchronous or asynchronous